maxnyla/muffin-tastic/TESTING.md

 - When the user clicks on the 'delete account' button I would like to provide a confirmation pop-up before they confirm.
 I tried a modal but
 I could not get it to work and ran out of time to finish it.

+- I realised during testing that when a user deletes their account, their muffins still remain on the system.
+I would like to add a feature where they can choose to automatically delete their muffins if they wish as well.